dward2/BME547/Resources/virtual_machines.md

 * Select the type of VM you would like.
   + Look under the "Everything" heading and select the "All" tab.
   + To select the course-specific Linux option, look for an entry similar to
-    "BME 547 - 01: Medical Software Design (Lecture)" and may also include the semester (e.g., F2023).
+    "BME 547 - 01: Medical Software Design (Lecture)".
 Click on that option.
   + To select the Linux option from your personal allocation, click on "Ubuntu Server 22.04".
   + To select the Windows option from your personal allocation, click on